-So, last month, I attended my first-ever field school at Flinders University and it has to go down as one of the most challenging and rewarding experiences of my life.
+So, earlier this year, I attended my first-ever field school at Flinders University and it has to go down as one of the most challenging and rewarding experiences of my life.

 The Maritime Archaeology Field School (ARCH8152) was held in Mount Dutton Bay, an 8-hour coach ride west of Adelaide.
 The journey was incredible!
 We saw amazing South Australian scenery and wildlife, and stopped for fuel at historic port locations, such as Point Fairy and Port Lincoln.
 Our final destination was the picturesque Coffin Bay waterways in the district of Wangary.

 The field school is not limited to Flinders University degree students.
 Although entry is by application, it’s open to anyone interested in learning underwater techniques.

 The aim of the field school was to introduce us to the techniques of underwater survey, position fixing, mapping, photography, recording, excavation and conservation.
 There were two historic scenes for our investigations: Mount Dutton Bay jetty (above) and the oyster cutter Caprice.

 Students were organised into three teams — two diving teams of three people each and a six-person land team.
 There was also a supervisor and an assistant supervisor making sure we stayed on track.

 My team (the red team) was given three duties: mapping the historic Mount Dutton Bay jetty; surveying the wreck of the Caprice; and prospecting the bay for any other shipwrecks using side-scan sonar.